Cracko298/UE4-FOV-Editor/README.md

 ***You can try to manually set it by typing in*** '***FOV*** *5-175*'***.***

+- *Does this support any other Unreal Engine Versions besides UE4?*

+***As long as you have access to the console, and the FOV command or it's supported by the Engine version.***

 # Notes:
 - Needs a good GPU.
 For some unknown reason it uses quite a bit of GPU compute power.